yoctoproject/poky/documentation/brief-yoctoprojectqs/brief-yoctoprojectqs.rst

 Welcome!
 ========

-Welcome!
 This short document steps you through the process for a typical image build using the Yocto Project.
 The document also introduces how to configure a build for specific hardware.
 You will use Yocto Project to build a reference embedded OS called Poky.